kubernetes/community/governance.md

 # Community groups

-The project has 5 main types of groups:
+The project is comprised of the following types of subgroups:
 * Special Interest Groups, SIGs
   * Subprojects
 * Working Groups, WGs